 This clause deals with the execution of the plans and processes that enable the organization to meet customer requirements and design products and services.
-It includes much of what was previously referred to in Clause 7 of the 2008 version, but there is greater emphasis on the control of processes especially planned changes and review of the consequences of unintended changes, and mitigating any adverse effects as necessary.
+It includes much of what was referred to in Clause 7 of the previous version, but there is greater emphasis on the control of processes, especially planned changes and review of the consequences of unintended changes, and mitigating any adverse effects as necessary.
+It includes significant requirements over and above ISO 9001:2015 and the previous versions of the AS/EN 9100 series.